 The best museums and heritage sites across the UK where you can explore the Battle of Britain

 For a few summer months in 1940, a mighty air battle was fought above the skies of England.
-Today the Battle of Britain is remembered as the RAF’s finest hour, but had they failed to defeat the German Luftwaffe there was every chance that Nazi forces would have invaded and occupied the British isles.
+Today the Battle of Britain is remembered as the RAF’s finest hour, but had the young men who took to the skies failed to defeat the German Luftwaffe there was every chance that Nazi forces would have invaded and occupied the British Isles.
 British museums and heritage sights hold the key to understanding this pivotal moment in history.

 Imperial War Museum, Duxford

-The Imperial War Museum is the go-to when it comes to World War collections, and while the London museum’s collections cannot be dismissed, especially with a Battle of Britain Spitfire Mk 1 slung from the ceiling of their London atrium, it’s at IWM in Duxford where you can really explore the Battle of Britain in great detail.
+The Imperial War Museum is the go-to when it comes to modern warfare collections, and while the London museum’s collections cannot be dismissed, especially with a Battle of Britain Spitfire Mk 1 slung from the ceiling of their atrium, it’s at IWM in Duxford where you can really explore the Battle of Britain in great detail.

 Formerly a Battle of Britain fighter station, Duxford has a permanent exhibition called Battle of Britain and the Air Defence of Britain on show in Hangar 4.
 The Hangar itself is a Battle of Britain veteran and inside you will find a Hurricane and Spitfire as well as the intact remains of a German Messerschmidt ME 109 – shot down during the battle and presented as it was when it crashed into a Kent field in the summer of 1940.
 Other artefacts include a Heinkel 111 tail and a recreation of an Observer Corps watching outpost.